 What facilities do you have?

 We are a nature camp held on a conservation area with woods, fields, trails and ponds that are owned by the town.
-There is a big tent and there are bathroom facilities and changing areas available.
+There is a big tent and there are portable toilets and changing areas available.